 How long is the Brazilian butt lift surgery?

 A Brazilian butt lift usually takes anywhere from 4-8 hours.
-The first part of the surgery, liposuction, and the last part, fat re-injection into the buttocks, each take a couple of hours to complete.
+The first part of the surgery, liposuction, and the second part, fat re-injection into the buttocks, each take a couple of hours to complete.
 Some time is also necessary for purification of the fat.

 Where will the fat be taken from?